 Having an established personal mindfulness practice allows you to:

-- Teach mindfully
+- Teach and work mindfully

 - Embody mindfulness